jordanshardy/SquarePlants/README.md

 <img src="app/assets/images/error1.png">

-This shows that the error is not in my app, but with rails itself and thus, I don't feel I should be marked down on the deployment piece of the requirements.
+This shows that the error is not in my app, but with rails itself???

 ## Installation